inayrus/Proteim/README.md

 ### Prerequisites

 This codebase is completely written in Python [Python3.6.3](https://www.python.org/downloads/).
-In requirements.txt are alle necessary packages to run the code sucessfully.
+In requirements.txt are alle necessary packages to run the code successfully.
 These packages can be easily installed with pip through the following instruction:

 ```
 pip install -r requirements.txt